miloubis/Staalmeesters/Progress/README.txt

 In this file you can find reports on meetings.
 To do lists for each week and other progress related files.
+These include progress figures for the algorithms.